paulvi/eclipse-node-ide/README.md

 Check out [great article](http://www.tomotaro1065.com/nodeclipse/) and [watch video](http://tomotaro1065.github.com/nodeclipse/index2.htm).
  (Go to 2:00 time to skip installation and see how to work within Eclipse.)

+See also Hints.md for

+* JSON Editor
+* Launch npm
+* Connect Eclipse to GitHub issues

 ## Installation